altamashsameer/altamashsameer/README.md

 </div>

 The two things I keep coming back to: **building dashboards that actually tell a story**, and **training models that predict something real**.
-Everything else — pipelines, cloud, APIs — is in service of getting to those two things faster and cleaner.
+Everything else (pipelines, cloud, APIs) is in service of getting to those two things faster and cleaner.

 <br/>

 ## 🎮 Side quests

 Not everything I build is a dashboard.
-These are the projects I made purely because I was curious, bored, or annoyed at a problem — and they've quietly taught me as much as the "serious" ones:
+These are the projects I made purely because I was curious, bored, or annoyed at a problem, and they've quietly taught me as much as the "serious" ones:

-- **[UFC_GAME](https://github.com/altamashsameer/UFC_GAME)** 🥊 — A browser fighter-generator game with a 64-outcome permutation engine (3 coaches × 4 responses = 64 unique fighter personas) and a hidden easter egg path.
+- **[UFC_GAME](https://github.com/altamashsameer/UFC_GAME)** 🥊 : A browser fighter-generator game with a 64-outcome permutation engine (3 coaches × 4 responses = 64 unique fighter personas) and a hidden easter egg path.
 Built because I'm a UFC fan and wanted to see if I could turn combinatorics into something playable.
 [Try it →](https://altamashsameer.github.io/UFC_GAME/)
-- **[DeutschBattle](https://github.com/altamashsameer/Deutschbattle)** ⚔️ — A real-time multiplayer German-learning quiz game (WebRTC, no backend, no accounts) with 260 questions across CEFR levels A1–B1.
-Made this while actually learning German myself in Berlin — turns out flashcards are more fun when they can deal damage.
+- **[DeutschBattle](https://github.com/altamashsameer/Deutschbattle)** ⚔️ : A real-time multiplayer German-learning quiz game (WebRTC, no backend, no accounts) with 260 questions across CEFR levels A1–B1.
+Made this while actually learning German myself in Berlin, turns out flashcards are more fun when they can deal damage.
 [Play it →](https://altamashsameer.github.io/Deutschbattle/)
-- **[PostLens](https://github.com/altamashsameer/postlens)** 🔍 — An AI-powered Chrome extension that reads your LinkedIn saved posts and surfaces the actual insights buried in them, entirely client-side (your data never leaves your browser).
+- **[PostLens](https://github.com/altamashsameer/postlens)** 🔍 : An AI-powered Chrome extension that reads your LinkedIn saved posts and surfaces the actual insights buried in them, entirely client-side (your data never leaves your browser).

-These are proof I don't just build what I'm told to — I build what I'm curious about.
+These are proof I don't just build what I'm told to, I build what I'm curious about.

 <br/>

 ## 📊 Big data & ML work

-- **[Apache Spark + Hive Pipeline for Pediatric Bone Age Analytics](https://github.com/altamashsameer/Apache-Spark-and-Hive-Pipeline-for-Large-Scale-Pediatric-Bone-Age-Analytics)** — A big-data pipeline over the RSNA Bone Age dataset (thousands of pediatric hand radiograph records), using PySpark for distributed cleaning/transformation, Hive for warehousing and SQL-style analysis, and ML for bone-age prediction.
+- **[Apache Spark + Hive Pipeline for Pediatric Bone Age Analytics](https://github.com/altamashsameer/Apache-Spark-and-Hive-Pipeline-for-Large-Scale-Pediatric-Bone-Age-Analytics)** : A big-data pipeline over the RSNA Bone Age dataset (thousands of pediatric hand radiograph records), using PySpark for distributed cleaning/transformation, Hive for warehousing and SQL-style analysis, and ML for bone-age prediction.
-- **[berlin-scooter-scraper](https://github.com/altamashsameer/berlin-scooter-scraper)** — An automated, scheduled scraping pipeline (GitHub Actions) tracking e-scooter data across Berlin — because I wanted real, messy, local data to work with instead of another Kaggle CSV.
+- **[berlin-scooter-scraper](https://github.com/altamashsameer/berlin-scooter-scraper)** : An automated, scheduled scraping pipeline (GitHub Actions) tracking e-scooter data across Berlin, because I wanted real, messy, local data to work with instead of another Kaggle CSV.

-> 🚧 **Currently in progress:** an end-to-end data project, start to finish — raw data → pipeline → model/dashboard → insight.
+> 🚧 **Currently in progress:** an end-to-end data project, start to finish, raw data → pipeline → model/dashboard → insight.
 Coming soon, watch this space.

 <br/>

 ## 🌍 Beyond the terminal

-- 🥊 Big into **UFC** — I will absolutely explain a scorecard to you whether you asked or not
+- 🥊 Big into **UFC** : I will absolutely explain a scorecard to you whether you asked or not
-- 📚 Constant reader, and history was always the subject that stuck with me — ask me about basically any era and I'll have opinions
+- 📚 Constant reader, and history was always the subject that stuck with me, ask me about basically any era and I'll have opinions
 - 🇩🇪 Currently living the "learn German the hard way" experience in Berlin

 <br/>